davidde/notes/bash.md

 	and **v1.0.0** [annotated tag](./git.md#-git-tag).
 	Rather than explicitly specifying a version number like above, it's better practice to use either of `patch`, `minor` or `major` to upgrade the relevant part:

 	* `npm version patch -m "Upgrade to %s for reasons"`
-		Will upgrade 1.0.0 to 1.0.1 and use the message for the commit message.
+		Upgrade 1.0.0 to 1.0.1 and specify a commit message. `%s` indicates the resulting version number 1.0.1.
 	* `npm version minor -m "Upgrade to %s for reasons"`
-		Will upgrade 1.0.0 to 1.1.0 and use the message for the commit message.
+		Upgrade 1.0.0 to 1.1.0 and specify a commit message. `%s` indicates the resulting version number 1.1.0.
 	* `npm version major -m "Upgrade to %s for reasons"`
-		Will upgrade 1.0.0 to 2.0.0 and use the message for the commit message.
+		Upgrade 1.0.0 to 2.0.0 and specify a commit message. `%s` indicates the resulting version number 2.0.0.

 	**NOTE:**
 	Since tags are *not* automatically pushed to the remote, it's recommended to explicitly push them: